-In 1947, Gregory Orr was born in Albany, New York, and grew up in the rural Hudson Valley, and for a year, in a hospital in the hinterlands of Haiti.
-He received a BA degree from Antioch College, and an MFA from Columbia University.
+Gregory Orr was born in Albany, New York in 1947, and grew up in the rural Hudson Valley.
+He received a BA degree from Antioch College in 1969 and an MFA from Columbia University in 1972.

 He is also the author of a memoir, The Blessing (Council Oak Books, 2002), which was chosen by Publisher's Weekly as one of the fifty best non-fiction books the year, and three books of essays, including Poetry As Survival (2002) and Stanley Kunitz: An Introduction to the Poetry (1985).